ohad1310/ProjectAtBay/README.md

-# ProjectAtBay
+# Python_Flask_CRUD

-This is for making CRUD operations on MySQL with Python and HTML in a docker environment.
+This is for making CRUD operations on MySQL with Python and Flask in a docker environment.